raysan5/raylib-code-club/README.md

 It's a coding club using raylib programming library.
 Every coding session, members of the club have to solve in streaming some proposed coding challenges with raylib.
 They must follow the rules of `raylib CODE CLUB`.

+## How can I join `raylib CODE CLUB`?

+raylib is open to any raylib user that wants to participate, coding a proposed challenge in streaming in front of an audience and following the rules.
+Everyone can join the `raylib CODE CLUB` just asking for the `@raylib-cc-member` role on [raylib Discord](https://discord.gg/raylib) `#raylib-code-club` channel.
+Before joining, be aware of rule #8.

 ## How does it work exactly?

 Coding session are done in raylib Discord, in a specific `#raylib-code-club-ring` voice challenge.
 Participants with `@raylib-cc-member` role will be given a raylib coding challenge and they have to try to code it live in streaming, following the `raylib CODE CLUB` rules.